holman57/url-cycle/README.md

 ---

 ## Contributions
 Contributions to the project are welcome!
 Feel free to fork the repository, make changes, and submit pull requests.
+Please ensure compatibility with both JSON and YAML input formats.
 For bugs or feature requests, create an issue in the repository.

 ---